cmaher92/launch_school/notes/ruby/notes.md

 # Backlog
 All methods, information, etc.. that I need to spend time reviewing to improve language knowledge.
 Once reviewied in-depth and flashcards have been created if applicable then cross out from backlog.

-## Random Questions

-- While, unless, for loops not treating `do..end` and `{..}` as blocks (because they don't)
-- When a hash is passed into a method, how can alter the hash's data without affecting the original hash object

 ## General

 - `#format`
 - `#split`
 - `#rand`
 - `#chars`
-- `#inspect`
 - `#class`
 - `#is_a?`
-- begin/rescue
-- keyword `next` (return value)
-- order of precedence
--

 ## Array